-CTC Safety management will maintain a complaints register to document the course of action and resolution of all formal complaints.
-All complaints substantiated by the complaints procedure will be reviewed as part of the CTC Safety continuous improvement procedure.
+CTC Safety management will maintain a complaint register to document the course of action and resolution of all formal complaints.
+All complaints substantiated by the complaint's procedure will be reviewed as part of the CTC Safety continuous improvement procedure.

 It is the responsibility of CTC Safety management to ensure adherence to the complaint procedure and that resolution is sought in all reasonable circumstances.
-This includes informing and assisting learners with the complaints procedure and supply of complaint forms.
+This includes informing and assisting learners with the complaint's procedure and supply of complaint forms.